 Good used working sunroof motor removed from W126 300SD with good red clutch adjustment lock nut.
 Will also work on 1981 to 1985 W123 but the mounting bracking may be different.
 You can use your exisiting bracket - easy to change.

 Good used working (tested) sunroof motor and rubber drive bushing as shown.

 Enter the dreaded “check engine” light.
 When it suddenly comes on it can create fear and panic in many a driver.
 Kent has known some people who have sold their cars cheap because they just did not want to deal with taking the car into a mechanic to get it fixed.

 Good used very straight pulley.

 Good used cover as shown.
 No breaks along the outer edge.
 Good gasket and thumb screws.
-Fuse box chart inside is for a diesel model is still very readable.
+Fuse box chart inside is for a diesel model is still in good condition ( not bent, not curled, very readable and clean.
 Getting very hard to find them this nice anymore.
-Most are chipped or cracked due to rough handling.

 Good ground cable as shown.
 Even includes good tightening bolt.